verdverm/verdverm.github.io/_sr/04-pge.md

 The depth of the IPT is equal to the length of the longest serial encountered.

-% \tony{I underlined O(mlogn), I think it's correct}
-% - m to traverse the serial
-% - logn to lookup/insert at each node
-%   (map == balanced binary tree at each node)

-At each node of the IPT,
-the current node type in the serial is looked up in a balanced binary tree ($PrefixNode\rightarrow next$).
-If the node does not exist in the IPT, then it is created.
-The creation of an IPT node
-implies that this serial has not been seen before.
-Recursion continues until the
-serial has been completely traversed.
 The IPT also tracks the number of times each node in the structure has been visited.
-We keep counts for total visits as recurse, and unique visits as the stack unwinds after an insertion.
+We keep counts for total visits and unique visits.
 This allows us to do some accounting of the number of unique equations as well as how many times each equation is produced by the generation functions.
+There has been no previous research on the topic of unique equations in relation to the total number of equations created or evaluated.
+We believe this to be due to the lack of a method for matching equations, which is due to the lack of canonical forms in the literature.
 We use the IPT to compare
 the efficiency of GP and PGE in section \ref{sec-results-efficient}.

-The IPT conceptually turns the search space from a tree into a graph by matching and memoizing subproblems, or equations.
+The IPT is also the enabling structure which conceptually turns the search space from a tree into a graph by matching and memoizing subproblems, or equations.
-This greatly reduces the amount of work \ken{how is a graph easier to search than a tree?}
-that the PGE must perform
-while searching for ideal equations.
+This greatly reduces the amount of work, by eliminating duplication, that the PGE must perform while searching for ideal equations.
+As mentioned earlier,
-As mentioned in Chapter {chapter-symreg}, the search space is also reduced by sorting equations into a canonical form and simplifying them by rewrite rules.
+the search space is also reduced in size by sorting equations into a canonical form and simplifying them by rewrite rules.
-We believe the rewrite rules
-can be combined with the IPT
-into a hyper-graph.
-This, however, will be the
-subject of a future work.

 <div class="center-align"><b>Figure #</b>: Integer Prefix Tree</div>
 {% highlight Python linenos %}